 Understanding and better serving customers is the role of any business.
 Gaining satisfied patients can lead to increased funding, better healthcare rankings, and more repeat customers.
 It is well-known that it is less costly to keep an existing customer than it is to get a new one.
 The healthcare field is rapidly changing – investing in data analytics may prove to be an important competitive feature.
 However, with the focus on healthcare analytics, the question arises: where does market research fit?

 Healthcare analytics examines data patterns within various healthcare areas to improve quality of care without excessive spending.
 The research can cover both broad and narrow focuses, allowing healthcare providers to focus on the most pressing needs.
 The overarching goal of this investment is to discover what works in a healthcare system and what areas need improvement.

 Healthcare officials are increasingly turning to analytics to understand their consumers.
 In fact, a Research and Market report touches on the importance; it states the field will grow into a $34.27 billion industry by the end of 2022.
-Additionally, Deloitte Consulting’s recent research found 33% of survey respondents expect analytic spending will continue to increase over the next three years.
+Additionally, Dano Consulting’s recent research found 76% of healthcare survey respondents planned to increase data and analytics spending.

 Healthcare analytics provides a combination of financial and administrative data that can aid patient care, improve procedures, and allow for better services.
 The secondary data is tracked over a specified time period, usually a month or several months.
 This longer time period accounts for external factors such as the political climate, weather factors, and others.